ntls-io/ntc-smart-contract-mvp/README.md

  --app-arg "int:3000000" \
 ```

-#### Update DRT Price
+### Update DRT Price

-transaction to update the price of a DRT, need to submit the asset ID and the new price
+Transaction to update the price of a DRT, need to submit the asset ID and the new price

 ```txt
 goal app call \